Originally published in August 2019; updated in March 2021.

 Communicate with customers and other counterparties

-As an approach to amending fallback language becomes clearer, financial institutions should begin communicating with customers and clients to inform them of the transition steps and conversion methods.
+After identifying an approach to amending fallback language, financial institutions should begin communicating with customers and clients to inform them of the transition steps and conversion methods.
 Key questions and topics to address include consent requirements and methodologies, the definition of a replacement benchmark rate, and explanations of why a spread may be different under the new rate, when compared to LIBOR.

 Risks of not addressing fallback language